networknext/next/docs/getting_production_ready_for_your_game.md

 Trigger a deploy from prod branch with a tag.
 Once the deploy completes, the production environment should be switched over to your new redis enterprise cluster, and the google cloud redis cluster is shut down.

+You can verify everything is working correctly just by looking at the portal.
+If the portal is working, then everything is fine.
+The portal cannot work without redis.

 ## 2. Right size your redis cluster

 There are several factors you must consider:

 1. The amount of throughput and CPU on the cluster
 2. The amount of history you desire for the portal
-3. How much availability and redundancy you want on the cluster
+3. How much availability you want on the cluster

 The backend will fill your redis cluster and only expire the oldest entries it needs to keep under max memory by design.
-So in short, you need to decide how much history you want to have in the portal, work out roughly how much session data you can store (how many hours) at expected load for an amount of memory, and plan around that.
+So in short, you need to decide how much history you want to have in the portal, work out roughly how much session data you can store (how many hours or days) at expected load for an amount of memory, and plan around that.
 Next, once you have the amount of memory you want, make sure that you are not using too much CPU or IO on your cluster at the amount of memory you choose.
 Finally, depending on how much redundancy you want, you can try running multiple replicas in different zones and so on, in case one shard goes down there is an active mirrored fallback.

 I recommend for a production environment starting with at least 100GB for the portal if you are around 1M sessions.
-You could probably get away with less for a game around 100K CCU, and this is best discovered through synthetic load testing in the staging environment.
+You can get away with less for a game around 100K CCU, and this is best discovered through synthetic load testing in the staging environment.

 ## 3. Right size your relay backend

 Depending on the number of relays you have, you can adjust the scale of the relay backend.
 By default it is set to `c3-highcpu-44` instance type, which is powerful enough to perform route optimization easily with 1000 relays.
 Typical relay fleets usually only have a few hundred relays, so you may be able to reduce the power of the relay backend to save money.

+IMPORTANT: The relay backend does all its work in one VM instance.
+Additional VMs in the instance group just add availability.
+So the instance type of the VM in this group is how you scale it up and down.

 Search for "relay_backend" in `~/next/terraform/prod/backend/main.tf`: